 SES Evolution protects your organization's workstations from ransomware attacks.
 It can detect operations that ransomware applications usually perform on a system, such as file modification or encryption, and quickly stop them.
-If a workstation is under attack, SES Evolution logs allow you to find out whether files have been encrypted, and which ones.
-The procedure below explains how to retrieve lost data.
+If ransomware encrypted some files before being blocked by SES Evolution, you can retrieve the lost data by performing a remediation.